hacdias/hacdias.com/content/resume/index.md

   from="06/2025" to="present" >}}

 - Integrating the latest verifiable credential standards in [Credo](https://credo.js.org/)'s TypeScript ecosystem of open source libraries, such as OpenID for Verifiable Credentials and W3C Verifiable Credentials.
-- Building digital identity and verifiable credential solutions, such as [Paradym](https://paradym.id/)'s SaaS platform for issuance and verification of digital credentials; and [Paradym Wallet](https://paradym.id/products/paradym-mobile-wallet), enabling users to store their own credentials.
+- Building digital identity and verifiable credential solutions, such as [Paradym](https://paradym.id/)'s SaaS platform for credential issuance and verification; and [Paradym Wallet](https://paradym.id/products/paradym-mobile-wallet) for user-held credential storage.

 {{</ resume-position >}}